-- 125. A copy of this Environmental Authorisation, the audit and compliance monitoring reports, and the approved EMPr, must be made available for inspection and copying- - 125.1. at the site of the authorised activity; - 125.2.to anyone on request; and - 125.3. where the holder of the Environmental Authorisation has a website, on such publicly accessible website. - 126.
+- 125. The recommendations of the EAP in the EIAr dated October 2022 and the specialist studies attached must be adhered to.
+In the event of any conflicting mitigation measures and conditions of the Environmental Authorisation, the specific condition of this Environmental Authorisation will take preference. - 126.
+A copy of this Environmental Authorisation, the audit and compliance monitoring reports, and the approved EMPr, must be made available for inspection and copying- - 126.1. at the site of the authorised activity; - 126.2. to anyone on request; and - 126.3. where the holder of the Environmental Authorisation has a website, on such publicly accessible website.

 National government, provincial government, local authorities or committees appointed in terms of the conditions of this authorisation or any other public authority shall not be held responsible for any damages or losses suffered by the holder of the authorisation or his/her successor in title in any instance where construction or operation subsequent to construction be temporarily or permanently stopped for reasons of non-compliance by the holder of the authorisation with the conditions of authorisation as set out in this document or any other subsequent document emanating from these conditions of authorisation.